 Optimization, of course, isn’t just about speed.
 It’s also about navigating the market to make sure you stay competitive.
 Han Solo wasn’t the only one doing the Kessel Run, just like you’re not the only marketer or CRO optimizing your website.
 You just can’t afford to spend a week designing a promotion once your competitor has one out the door — you need to be able to design and implement on the spot.

 Han Solo could do this in part because of his own talents and in part because of the Millennium Falcon.
-Make sure that you have the Millennium Falcon of testing solutions — one that you can use quickly, flexibly, and have total control over.
+Make sure that you have the Millennium Falcon of A/B testing solutions — one that you can use quickly, flexibly, and have total control over.